Contents

 Regardless of how you choose to create desire, you should be measuring its effectiveness via response and click-through rates (include a link to more information to monitor the second one).
 Again, Mailshake can track this for you.

 If a prospect has made it this far, your final job is to get them to take action.
-To do this, you need to quickly explain to the reader what you want them to do next, articulating what that is with a clear, direct CTA.
+To do this, you need to quickly explain what you want them to do next, using a clear, direct CTA.

-The trick here is not to ask for too much of a commitment.
-While your sales email is based on the AIDA model, we’re using it in a very different context here.
-Few – if any – prospects are going to make it through the full funnel based on this one email.
-The action you want to trigger is for the prospect to request more information or set up a time to talk – not for them to buy.
+The key is not to ask for too much commitment.
+While your sales email is based on the AIDA model, we’re applying it in a very different context here.
+Very few—if any—prospects will move through the full funnel from a single email.
+The action you want to trigger is a reply, a request for more information, or a short conversation—not a purchase.

-This might mean asking if they’re available for a 10-minute call, if they’d like more information, or simply asking if the pain point you’ve highlighted is something they want to resolve.
+This might mean asking if they’re open to a 10-minute call, if they’d like more information, or simply whether the pain point you’ve highlighted is something they want to address.

 In all cases, the easier you make replying, the better.
-If you’re suggesting a call, state a date and time and ask if that works for them.
-If you’re asking them if they’d like more information, say that all they need to reply with is a “yes.”
+If you’re suggesting a call, propose a specific date and time and ask if it works.
+If you’re asking if they want more information, make it as simple as replying with a “yes.”

 You should also, of course, be tracking results.
 How you do this is up to you, but standard practice would be to track conversions and conversion rate.